SlimeVR/SlimeVR-Termux-Installer/README.md

 2. Download Termux from here: https://github.com/ender-music/slimevr-termux-installer

+3. Click the downloaded file, allowing it to be installed.

-3. Open Termux, and run the following command.
+4. Open Termux, and run the following command.
 ```
 wget https://github.com/ender-music/slimevr-termux-installer/releases/download/v0.1/install.sh && chmod +x install.sh && ./install.sh
 ```
-4. Go to https://slimevr-gui.bscotch.ca/ on the device with the server.
+5. Go to https://slimevr-gui.bscotch.ca/ on the device with the server.